BeyondMicroControl/AsciiCAD/docs/design.md

   - not a space
   - not the wildcard character §

-**Rationale:** a component symbol can visually contain lines that are not part of the external wiring network.
+**Rationale:** a component symbol can visually contain lines that are not part of the exterior wiring network.

 ### C. Wildcard meaning